armaganaysu/thinktok/README.md

 2. Navigate to the project folder: cd thinktok
 3. Install dependencies: npm install or yarn install
 4. Run the app: npm start or yarn start

-## Usage

-Describe how to use the app, e.g. how to monitor usage and get insights.

 ## License